Universal quantum computing with twist-free and temporally encoded lattice surgery: Brief review of universal quantum computing via lattice surgery

 When performing a lattice surgery measurement of a logical Pauli operator, there will be some probability that we obtain the wrong outcome.
 Even with large code distances, the lattice surgery measurement could still fail due to time-like errors occurring during the finite time allowed for lattice surgery.
 The probability of these failure events is exponentially suppressed in the number of rounds $d_m$ for which we repeat the stabilizer measurements during lattice surgery.
 Therefore, we call $d_m$ the measurement distance which quantifies the protection against repeated measurement failures during lattice surgery, and hence explains our choice of subscript.
-This exponential suppression will hold until $d_m \gg O(d_z, d_x)$ when logical Pauli errors become the dominate mechanism again.
+Defining $d_z$ and $d_x$ to be minimum-weights of logical $Z$ and $X$-type operators of the surface code, this exponential suppression will hold until $d_m \gg O(d_z, d_x)$ when logical Pauli errors become the dominate mechanism again.
 Let us assume that code distances $d_x$ and $d_z$ are chosen so that even a single logical $Z$ and $X$ error is very unlikely over the course of the whole computation.
 We expect, and numerically find, that these timelike errors occur with a probability $\mathbb{P}$ for which we have a bound of the form

 where $p$ quantifies the physical gate failure probabilities, $\{a,b,c\}$ are constants and $L$ is the area of the patch used for lattice surgery.
 The value of $L$ will vary for different measurements and different layouts, but it will be convenient to think of it as a constant representing the worst (or average) case area of lattice surgery patches.